How Good is Our Model, Really?

 Purpose and Agenda

 How do we interpret a machine learning model?
 What else can we say, besides how accurate a model this?
-This learning lab is intended to help you to answer these questions by examining output from a classification and a regression model.
-We again use the OULAD, but add an assessment file.
+This module is intended to help you to answer these questions by examining output from a classification and a regression model.
+We use a large data set, the Open University Learning Analytics Dataset (OULAD).

 What we’ll do in this presentation